 Erin seeks quality over quantity, chooses form over force and prefers a look within to a work-out.
 She teaches intelligent sequences designed to open and deepen her students' practices.
 She coaxes a pose out of understanding and clarity, creating challenge by releasing compensating habits and infusing new strength within neglected spaces.
 She asks her students to understand themselves through the lens of yoga practice, as well as understanding the yoga practice itself.

 She is a founding board member of SATYA, a local non-profit group dedicated to bringing yoga to under-served populations.

 Alongside yoga, Erin explored her love of food and cooking while working as an artisan cheesemaker, as a pastry chef, and for the non-profit, Seacoast Eat Local.
-She lives with her husband, a farmer, in Kittery.
+She lives with her husband, the farmer at Orange Circle Farm, in Kittery.

 110 hour teacher training with Kofi Busia